weiwenwu12/starter-hugo-research-group/content/publication/Sparse-view Spectral CT Reconstruction Using Image Gradient L0–norm and Tensor Dictionary/index.md

 #publication: '*Journal of Source Themes, 1*(1)'
 #publication_short: ''

 abstract: 'Spectral computed tomography (CT) has a great superiority in lesion detection, tissue characterization and material decomposition.
-To further explore its potential clinical applications, in this work, we propose an improved tensor dictionary learning method for sparse-view low-dose spectral CT reconstruction with a constraint of image gradient ℓ0-norm, which is named as ℓ0TDL.
-The ℓ0TDL method inherits the advantages of tensor dictionary learning (TDL) by employing the similarity of spectral CT images.
-On the other hand, by introducing the ℓ0-norm constraint in gradient image domain, the proposed method emphasizes the spatial sparsity to overcome the weakness of TDL on preserving edge information.
-The results show that the proposed ℓ0TDL method outperforms other competing methods.'
+To further explore its potential clinical applications, in this work, we propose an improved tensor dictionary learning method for sparse-view low-dose spectral CT reconstruction with a constraint of image gradient ℓ<sub>0</sub> -norm, which is named as ℓ<sub>0</sub> TDL.
+The ℓ<sub>0</sub> TDL method inherits the advantages of tensor dictionary learning (TDL) by employing the similarity of spectral CT images.
+On the other hand, by introducing the ℓ<sub>0</sub> -norm constraint in gradient image domain, the proposed method emphasizes the spatial sparsity to overcome the weakness of TDL on preserving edge information.
+The results show that the proposed ℓ<sub>0</sub> TDL method outperforms other competing methods.'

 #tags:
 #  - Source Themes